 - MotoAmerica events are family friendly outdoor “festivals” with VIP packages, Camping, Kid Zones with FREE carnival games & riders, Stunt shows, vendor area and more

-We use the term almost synonymously for any high-performance sportbike and that style of road racing can be found around the world, but the origin of the name can be traced to 1976.
-Appropriately enough, the AMA Superbike Championship was founded during the American Bicentennial.
+We use the term “Superbike” almost synonymously with any high-performance sportbike these days.
+Today, Superbike road racing takes place around the world, but the source of popularity of the name can be traced directly back to 1976.
+Appropriately enough the American Bicentennial was the year the AMA Superbike Championship, which would later become MotoAmerica Superbike, was founded.

-Paul Simon’s “50 Ways to Leave Your Lover,” Hall & Oates’ “Sara Smile,” and “Bohemian Rhapsody” by Queen were playing on the radio while Reg Pridmore was racing a Butler & Smith BMW R90S against guys such as Steve McLaughlin (BMW), Mike Baldwin (Moto Guzzi), Keith Code (Kawasaki), and Cook Neilson (Ducati) en route to winning that year’s inaugural AMA Superbike title.
+Paul Simon’s “50 Ways to Leave Your Lover,” Hall & Oates “Sara Smile” and “Bohemian Rhapsody” by Queen was playing on the radio while Reg Pridmore was racing a Butler & Smith BMW R90S against guys like Steve McLaughlin (BMW), Mike Baldwin (Moto-Guzzi), Keith Code (Kawasaki), and Cook Neilson (Ducati) en route to winning that year’s inaugural AMA Superbike title.

 In The Beginning

-Superbike sprang up organically from the increasingly popular production racing movement at club events in the early to mid-1970s.
-Motorcycles like the Honda CB750, Kawasaki Z1, Norton Commando, Triumph Bonneville, BMW R90S, and Ducati 750SS, as well as the two-stroke Yamahas, Kawasakis, and Suzukis, were handling better but some had so much power that you couldn’t tap their full potential on the street.
-So more and more coming-of-age baby boomers took to the track on their street bikes.
+Superbike sprang up organically from the increasingly popular production racing movement at club events in the early-to-mid 1970s.
+Motorcycles like the Honda CB750, the Kawasaki Z1, the Norton Commando, the Triumph Bonneville, the BMW R90S, the Ducati 750SS as well as the two-stroke Yamahas, Kawasakis and Suzukis were coming out of the factory better handling and had so much power that you couldn’t begin to tap their potential on the street.
+As a result, more and more Baby Boomers, who were coming of age, safety wired and put number plates on their street bikes and took to the track in record numbers.

-Critical mass was reached by 1973.
-That July, race promoters Gavin Trippe and Bruce Cox invited production racers to Laguna Seca Raceway.
-Yvon Duhamel won Heavyweight Production over Steve McLaughlin, both on Kawasaki Z1s.
-Mike Clarke won Lightweight Production on a Yamaha RD350.
-The race proved very popular with fans so Laguna held a second event alongside the ’74 AMA national.
-That year, the production race was featured on the cover of Cycle with the headline: “Superbike National.”
+Critical mass was reached by 1973 and race promoters Gavin Trippe and Bruce Cox saw an opportunity and invited the rapid growing cadre of production racers to Laguna Seca Raceway in July of 1973 to participate in the AMA National Road Race weekend.
+The Heavyweight Production class was won by Yvon DuHamel over Steve McLaughlin; both on a Kawasaki Z1s.
+Mike Clarke won the Lightweight Production class on a Yamaha RD350.
+The race proved to be very popular with fans, so Laguna held the race alongside the AMA Road Race National again in 1974.
+That year the production race was featured on the cover of Cycle News and the headline read: “Superbike National.”
 A class was born.

-By 1975, Daytona International Speedway and Ontario Motor Speedway added Superbike Production to their schedules, and the AMA could no longer ignore the growing popularity of the class.
-(It should be noted that extensive coverage of AMA Superbike races in Cycle magazine and the on-track exploits of racer/editor Cook Neilson and tuner/editor Phil Schilling were hugely instrumental in fostering a massive fan base for the new class.)
+It should be noted, the extensive coverage of AMA Superbike races in Cycle magazine, and the exploits of racer/editor Cook Neilson and tuner/editor Phil Schilling, were hugely instrumental in fostering a massive fan base for the new road racing class.

-The earliest big-bore, multi-cylinder Japanese production bikes were known for brute power, not handling.
-That’s where the less powerful but stable Europeans— BMW R90S, Ducati 750SS, and Moto Guzzi 850 Le Mans—held an advantage.
-The contrast on-track, a duel between power and handling, was something to see.
-In 1976, European machines won every race and all the races for the first half of ’77.
-But that August, on the high banks of Pocono Raceway, Reg Pridmore rode a Pierre des Roches-tuned Racecrafters Kawasaki KZ1000 to victory and the trend began to change in favor of the Japanese multis.
+The earliest Japanese big-bore, multi-cylinder production bikes were known for brute power, but not so much for handling.
+That’s where the less powerful, but stable European mounts like the BMW R90S, Ducati SS and Moto Guzzi 850 Le Mans had an advantage in cornering.
+It was an interesting contest on the track, the duel between power and handling.
+European bikes won every race in 1976 and all the races in the first half of 1977.
+But then Reg Pridmore, on the high banks of Pocono in August of 1977, rode a Pierre des Roches-tuned Racecrafters Kawasaki KZ1000 to victory and the tide began to turn in favor of the Japanese multis.

-When Suzuki launched its great-handling GS series with rider Wes Cooley, high horsepower was finally mated to stable chassis and the modern Superbike was born.
-Gradually, European brands became less competitive.
-Rich Schlachter’s victory at Loudon in 1979 on a George Vincensi-built Ducati marked the end of an era.
-A machine from the Continent would not win another AMA Superbike race until 1992,when Doug Polen put a Fast by Ferracci Ducati atop the podium at Laguna Seca.
+When Suzuki launched the great-handling GS series of sportbikes with Wes Cooley riding, massive horsepower was finally mated with a stable frame and suspension, and the modern Superbike was born.
+Gradually the European-made machines became less and less competitive.
+In 1979 when Rich Schlachter won Loudon on a George Vincensi-built Ducati, it marked the end of an era – the last European-built machine to win an AMA Superbike race for 13 years, all the way until 1992 when Doug Polen put a Ferracci Ducati back atop the podium at Laguna Seca.